What Is an Industrial Hygienist and What Do They Do?

 Becoming an industrial hygienist may be a great choice if you enjoy working in the sciences, putting your technical skills to work, and helping others.

-What are the main tasks and responsibilities of an industrial hygienist?
+What is an industrial hygienist?

 As an occupational hygienist, you'll use science to assess environmental and workplace hazards and develop and implement strategies to control or eliminate worker risks.
 Some industrial hygienists work more on anticipating and planning for threats, and some work more on reparatory interventions and management of risks to improve workplace processes, protocols, and protection.
 Some of the primary duties you'll do in this job role are: